• Skip to primary navigation

 Rhubarb Fool - What is it?

-A traditional British fool usually mixes fruit compote with whipped cream.
+A traditional British fool usually mixes fruit compote with whipped cream or custard.
 This version is more a little Scotland-meets-France: quick rhubarb compote lightly sweetened with acacia honey and candied ginger, then swirled into thick Greek yogurt instead of cream.

 Ingredients laid out to make a rhubarb fool with ginger: red rhubarb stalks, runny French honey, candied ginger and a tub of Greek yogurt